 WV Work Injuries and “Deliberate Intent”

-An employee injured in a West Virginia work related accident may be able to recover money damages above and beyond workers’ compensation benefits if he or she can establish a deliberate intent claim.
-An injured worker can prove a deliberate intent claim in one of two ways.
-Either (1) by showing his employer deliberately injured him or (2) by proving five statutory elements.
-This is much more difficult to prove than a typical West Virginia personal injury claim like one involving a car accident.
-That is why it is so important to contact an experienced West Virginia work injury lawyer as soon as possible after you have been injured at work.
+An injured worker can prove a deliberate intent claim in one of two ways: (1) by showing his employer deliberately injured him or (2) by proving five things (statutory elements).
+Thus, winning a work injury case is much more difficult than winning a typical personal injury case like those involving car accidents or slip and falls.
+That is why it’s so important to contact an experienced West Virginia work injury lawyer as soon as possible after a work injury.

 (A) That a specific unsafe working condition existed in the workplace which presented a high degree of risk and a strong probability of serious injury or death;